hendecahedron/taraxacum/README.md

 returns the intersection of two planes. `(in-ga p q r body)` evaluates the body in the context of a GA of the specified metric.

-This multivector representation only works inside the macro `in-ga`, otherwise use `(G basis scale)` to make a vector of bases.
+This multivector representation only works inside the macro `in-ga`, otherwise use `(G basis scale)` and make a vector of bases.

 One can also create an algebra with `ga` e.g. `(let [ga3d (ga 3 0 1)])` for 3d PGA, or `(ga prefix p q r)` where `p q r` is the metric signature: `p` number dimensions squaring to +1, `q` number dimensions squaring to -1 and `r` number dimensions squaring to 0.

-This algebra is a map containing the basis elements and operations for computing with multivectors
+This algebra is a map containing the basis elements and operations for working with multivectors

 `(:basis ga3d)` is a map of basis elements